TORQEEDO CRUISE 4.O FP

 2020 NAUTICAL MILES

 We took off on June 11th from Stockholm, Sweden and we planned to finish at the end of August in Oslo, Norway...passing by via Denmark and possibly also Germany (depending on Corona regulations).
 We didn't quite make it as we could not enter Norway due to Corona.
-However, the races was sailed with our 100% female racing crew and the long-distance legs between the races were sailed together with our crew and guests.
+However, the races were sailed with our 100% female racing crew and the long-distance legs between the races were sailed together with our crew and guests.
 And Skipper Bertoft sailed the boat single-handed more or less non-stop all the 800 NM back to Stockholm - and participated in the Lidingo Runt race.

 PRELIMINARY VOYAGE 2020 (EXCL RACES)